The triangulated category of K-motives DK_(k): Introduction

 \section{Introduction}

-The Voevodsky triangulated category of motives $DM_-^{eff}(k)$~\cite{Voe1} provides a natural framework to study motivic cohomology.
-In~\cite{GP} the authors constructed a triangulated category of $K$-motives providing a natural framework for such a fundamental object as the motivic spectral sequence.
+The Voevodsky triangulated category of motives $DM_-^{\text{eff}}(k)$~\cite{Voe1} provides a natural framework to study motivic cohomology.
+In~\cite{GP} the authors constructed a triangulated category of $K$-motives providing a natural framework for Grayson's motivic spectral sequence~\cite{Gr}

+that relates the motivic cohomology groups of a smooth variety $X$ to its algebraic $K$-groups.
 The main idea was to use a kind of motivic algebra of spectral categories and modules over them.

 In this paper an alternative approach to constructing a triangulated category of $K$-motives is presented.
 We work in the framework of strict $V$-spectral categories introduced in the paper (Definition~\ref{vsp}).
-The main feature of such a spectral category $\cc O$ is that it is connective and Nisnevich excisive in the sense of~\cite{GP} and $\pi_0\cc O$-(pre)sheaves, where $\pi_0\cc O$ is a ringoid associated to $\cc O$, share lots of common properties with (pre)sheaves with transfers (or $Cor$-(pre)sheaves) in the sense of Voevodsky~\cite{Voe}.
+The main feature of such a spectral category $\cc O$ is that it is connective and Nisnevich excisive in the sense of~\cite{GP}, and $\pi_0\cc O$-(pre)sheaves, where $\pi_0\cc O$ is a ringoid associated to $\cc O$, share lots of common properties with (pre)sheaves with transfers (or $Cor$-(pre)sheaves) in the sense of Voevodsky~\cite{Voe}.